 The voucher can pay for up to four (4) extractions, or four (4) fillings, or one (1) root canal; however, the treatment completed is up to the dentist and is limited only to the emergency need.

-Any child who is in 3rd grade or younger would qualify for a free dental examination and necessary treatment.
-If the child is eligible for free or reduced price lunch, or has family income at or below 200% Federal Poverty Level would qualify.
+Any child who is in 3rd grade or younger, eligible for free or reduced-price lunch or has family income at or below 200% Federal Poverty Level would qualify for a free dental examination and necessary treatment.
 Medication & Dental Assistance will make every attempt to serve a child, regardless of age or grade, to meet his/her emergency dental need.